kelpman05/DataWuzhong/README.md

 Chen, S., Shen, Z., Zhang, L., Yan, Z., Li, C., Zhang, N., & Wu, J. (2021).
 A trusted energy trading framework by marrying blockchain and optimization.
 Advances in Applied Energy, 2(May), 100029. https://doi.org/10.1016/j.adapen.2021.100029

+If you do not have institutional access to the Nature Energy article, please access the full article via https://rdcu.be/cPa8Z.
+Please feel free to publicly share this link.

 Please contact Sijie Chen (sijie.chen AT sjtu.edu.cn) if you have any questions.